 This nerve is located in the back of the head.
 Surrounding muscles can put pressure on it, causing a migraine, so during surgery, a small portion of the muscle is removed and replaced with fat.

 The specific surgical technique used will vary depending on your specific migraine trigger site.
 It can be done either under general or local anesthesia.
-BOTOX for migraines in Los Angeles is an outpatient procedure.
+BOTOX for migraines in Beverly Hills is an outpatient procedure.

 Some minor swelling, tenderness and bruising may persist for up to 10 days.
 Dr. Lee will furnish you with special ointments and creams to reduce the appearance of the incisions.